 This is a course for students who are interested in learning Thai orthography, how Thai words are formed and rules for intonations.
 The purpose of the course is to provide the students (even though they have not taken any Thai language courses before) with basic Thai writing system resources to help them read as well as communicate in daily situations while studying in Thailand.

 Spring (Dance, Recreation / Physical Education; 100-level; 1 credit)

-This course will cover the basics of Thai traditional music and dance.
-Traditional music and dance in Thailand will be approached in seminars in which the instructors will initiate students into a total of five beginner-level songs that each have their own distinct dance moves and act, of which will be taught to the students.
+This course will cover the basics of traditional Thai dance.
+Traditional music and dance in Thailand will be approached with seminars in which the instructors will initiate students into a total of five beginner-level songs that each have their own distinct dance moves and acts, of which will be taught to the students.
 In the very first week of lessons, the instructors will run through the course syllabus, a pre-dance or warm-up session, and a brief introduction of Thai dance terminology.
 Lectures will be given by the two course instructors and will mostly consist of PowerPoint slides, audio materials, and videos aimed to provide thorough background knowledge and understanding about the facts, history, terms, and song lyrics in Thai music and dance.

 Thai Language for Daily Communication I